kubeflow/website/content/en/docs/components/katib/experiment.md

   You can run the experiment without specifying the `goal`.
 In that case, Katib runs the experiment until the corresponding successful trials reach `maxTrialCount`.
-  `maxTrialCount` parameter is described bellow.
+  `maxTrialCount` parameter is described below.

   See the [`ObjectiveSpec`
   type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/common/v1beta1/common_types.go#L47).